 When you share a job posting on social media, interested followers will likely want to research the company—especially if they’re hearing of your organization for the first time.
 By linking back to your company’s official social media account in every post, you’ll help job seekers learn more about the business and grow your organization’s social media following which, in turn, will fuel your recruiting efforts.

-Providing a visual representation of the experiences of current employees will help job seekers envision themselves in the role, drum up excitement and help applicants develop a greater connection with the company.
+Providing a visual representation of the experiences of current employees will help job seekers envision themselves in the role, create excitement and help applicants develop a greater connection with the company.

 When you use a hashtag on a post, it’s indexed by the social media network you’re using—which means anyone who searches the hashtag could discover your post.
 By adding relevant hashtags to posts, you help interested job seekers find your content.
 For example, if you’re sharing a link to a job posting for a software engineer position, you might include hashtags like #softwareengineer, #engineeringjobs or #techjobs.